-This gazpacho sorbet works very well as a palate cleanser, clearing away any lingering flavours and mouth feel from the previous course, and energizing the palate for the next course.
+Gazpacho sorbet works very well as a palate cleanser, clearing away any lingering flavours and mouthfeel from the previous course.
+And then energizing the palate for the next course.

-Or try a teaspoon of the gazpacho sorbet on a rice cracker with an anchovy fillet.
+This gazpacho sorbet was originally conceived as a topping for this faux gras.
+It worked very well, setting up a great taste and temperature contrast.
+Or, try a teaspoon of the gazpacho sorbet on a rice cracker with an anchovy fillet.
 Top with a piece of black garlic.
-Makes a great hors d’oeuvres.
+A memorable hors d’oeuvre.

 - 4 ripe tomatoes

 - 2 tsp Tabasco or similar fermented hot sauce like Kaitaia Fire from New Zealand

 - 4 cloves garlic peeled

 - 4 shallots peeled and diced

 - 1 Tbsp gin Hendricks preferred as it works together with the cucumber.

 - 5 large cloves black garlic halved (or 10 small ones)

 - Chill in the refrigerator for 3 to 4 hours.